 With a Plan N policy, you pay up to $20 for a doctor’s office visit and up to $50 for emergency room visits.
 All other Part B coinsurance costs are covered 100 percent.

-What a Plan N policy does not cover are Medicare Part B Excess ChargesA Medicare Part B excess charge is the difference between a health care provider’s actual charge and Medicare’s approved amount for payment..
-These are additional costs, up to 15 percent over Medicare’s approved amount, that healthcare providers can add to your bill if they do not accept Medicare assignmentAn agreement by your doctor to be paid directly by Medicare, to accept the payment amount Medicare approves for the service, and not to bill you for any more than the Medicare deductible and coinsurance..
+What a Plan N policy does not cover are Medicare Part B Excess Charges.
+These are additional costs, up to 15 percent over Medicare’s approved amount, that healthcare providers can add to your bill if they do not accept Medicare assignment.
 Plans F and G are the only plans that cover this cost.

 In the past, Medicare supplements were allowed to cover prescription medications.
 This is no longer the case.
-That’s because in 2003 Medicare Part CMedicare Part C is Medicare's private health plan option.
-Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all... (aka, Medicare Advantage) and Medicare Part DMedicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
-Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
-Each... (prescription drug plans) were added as options.
+That’s because in 2003 Medicare Part C (aka, Medicare Advantage) and Medicare Part D (prescription drug plans) were added as options.

 Even if you do not have regular prescriptions, it is highly advisable to enroll in a Medicare Part D plan.
-Even though Part D is optional, there are penalties for not enrolling on time or having other creditable coverageCreditable coverage refers to health insurance or prescription drug benefits that meet Medicare's minimum qualifications necessary to avoid a penalty..
-All stand-alone Medicare Part D plans work with a Medicare Supplement Plan N policy.
+Even though Part D is optional, there are penalties for not enrolling on time or having other creditable coverage.
+All stand-alone Medicare Part D plans work with a supplemental Plan N policy.

-Now that you better understand how Medicare supplements help pay the out-of-pocket costs in your Medicare Part A and Part B coverage, let’s talk about who can benefit from a Plan N policy.
+Now that you better understand how Medicare Supplements help pay your out-of-pocket costs, let’s talk about who can benefit from a Plan N policy.

 The big benefit to Plan N vs. Plan G or Plan F is lower premiums.
 In most areas, you can expect to pay around 20 percent less vs. a Plan G policy.
 These cost savings favor two different people: